2-star brokerage rating

 Fully-Paid Securities Lending Program: Not available at Fennel.

-Extended Hours Trading: Unknown at time of publication.
+Extended Hours Trading: Unavailable at the time of publication.

 Our Recommendations

-Small Accounts: Because Fennel charges a monthly fee, it’s not good for small investors.
-Robinhood is a better choice.
+Small Accounts: Due to the monthly fee, Fennel is not ideal for small investors.
+Robinhood might be a better fit.

 Fennel Investments Review Judgement